agraef/midizap/README.md

 2^CC48+ XK_Right
 ~~~

 Another way to look at this is that translations are organized in *layers*.
 Layer 0 contains the unshifted translations, layer 1 to 4 the translations prefixed with the corresponding shift level.
 Unprefixed translations are available in all of these layers, unless they are overriden by translations specifically assigned to one of the layers.
-To keep things simple, only one layer can be active at any one time; if you press more than one shift key without releasing them, the last one wins.
+To keep things simple, only one layer can be active at any one time; if you press a shift key while another layer is still active, it will be deactivated automatically before activating the new layer.

 Also note that the status of internal shift keys is *only* available to the midizap program; the host application never gets to see them.
 If your host software does its own handling of shift keys, it's usually more convenient to simply pass those keys on to the application.
 However, `SHIFT` comes in handy if your controller doesn't have enough buttons and faders, since it makes it possible to multiply the amount of controls available on the device.
 For instance, you can emulate a Mackie controller with both encoders and faders on a device which only has a single set of faders, simply by assigning the shifted faders to the encoders, as shown in the first example above.